Tax Implications of Loan Against Property: What You Should Know

 All

-Under Section 24(b) of the Income Tax Act, you can claim a maximum deduction of ₹2 lakhs per financial year for the interest paid on a Loan Against Property.
-However, the loan must be used for the construction, repair, or renovation of a residential property.
+Under Section 24(b) of the Income Tax Act of 1961, you can claim up to ₹2 Lakhs per financial year for the interest paid on your Loan Against Property.
+However, to qualify for this deduction, the loan must be used specifically for the construction, repair, or renovation of a residential property.
+As this is a separate benefit from your principal repayment deduction, you could potentially increase your tax savings.

-When you transfer your Loan Against Property to a new lender, the interest paid to the new lender becomes eligible for deduction under Section 24(b).
-However, the total deduction claimed across all lenders cannot exceed ₹2 lakhs per year.
+No, your tax benefits continue smoothly even after transferring your loan.
+When you transfer your Loan Against Property to a new lender, the interest paid to that lender becomes eligible for deduction under Section 24(b).
+However, remember that the total deduction claimed across all lenders cannot exceed ₹2 Lakhs per year.
+This could still be advantageous if it leads to better loan terms.

 FAQ Avatar